10 Things You Need to Know About Chrysanthemums

 Keep your perennial mums well-watered; they need a lot of H2O and are susceptible to drying out.
 Psst—this is the best time of day to water plants.

 How to Prune Chrysanthemums

 To keep your mum plant short and full, pinch or prune to about 6 inches tall throughout early summer.Pruning the tips of branches will encourage growth; two or three times is usually enough, stopping by mid-summer so the plants will bloom in the fall.

 Buy potted, annual mums that have lots of closed buds—these will bloom the longest for you (think: if they’re all blooming now—there won’t be much to look at later).
 Since they’re usually root-bound, transplant them to larger containers if possible.
 If you can’t re-pot them, set the pots on water-collecting saucers, so they stay hydrated longer after watering.
 And water often!

-Next, check out the best fall shrubs for your garden.
+Check out the best fall shrubs for your garden.

-Use Cut Mums in Arrangements
+Use Cut Chrysanthemums in Arrangements

 In the morning when plants are hydrated, cut the stems at an angle.
 Remove leaves that will be underwater and immediately place stems in tepid water.
 Bring the stems in water (with plant food added if you’d like) to a cool, dark place to rest overnight; this conditioning will extend the life of the cut flowers.
 Then, arrange your mums in a decorative vase.
 Learn how to create a pumpkin bouquet.

 Visit the Chrysanthemum Festival